Did you know that you can use Alexa and Amazon Echo to get prepared for the GED test?

 Amazon Echo is a hardware lineup looking like a bunch of displays, Bluetooth speakers, and alarm clocks.
 But there’s so much more to it.
 Everything is powered by Alexa, the voice-activated personal assistant from Amazon that listens to and answers your queries and questions.

-This quiz size is adjustable and so is the difficulty level, ranging from negative and whole numbers to decimal numbers.
-This skill allows you to put your Math knowledge to the test.
+This quiz size is adjustable, and so is the difficulty level, ranging from negative and whole numbers to decimal numbers.
 Here are some features:

 - You can practice your addition & subtraction knowledge

 - The difficulty level can be adjusted from Level 1 up to Level 12